danieldong51/nuggets-game/IMPLEMENTATION.md

 The _game_ struct, which is a single global variable accessible to both client and server.
 The struct is provided in the client section of IMPLEMENTATION.spec

-> For each new data structure, describe it briefly and provide a code block listing the `struct` definition(s).
-> No need to provide `struct` for existing CS50 data structures like `hashtable`.

 ### Definition of function prototypes

 A function to parse the command-line arguments, initialize the game struct, initialize the message module, and (BEYOND SPEC) initialize analytics module.